ejhumphrey/optimus/README.md

 python setup.py install
 ```

+Depending on your system configuration, you may need administrator / sudo privileges to install.

-At this point, the demos provided in `examples/` should run without a hitch.
+That said, if you've made it this far, the mnist demo script, provided at`examples/mnist.py` should run without a hitch.

 Alternatively, download or clone the repository and use `easy_install` to handle dependencies: